schmidte10/CONPHYS-2024/README.md

 # CONPHYS-2024

-This repository contains documents pertaining to the data analysis of Chapter1_LocalAdaptation.
+This repository contains documents pertaining to the data analysis of CONPHYS-2024 - update with doi after publication.

 Below is the abstract for this manuscript: